Matthewlele/auction-house-IS/README.md

 ### Information system for an auction house

-Information system for an auction house, create as project for Information systems course.
-Implemented in Python using Flask framework and MySQL database.
+Information system for an auction house, created as a project for the Information Systems course.
+Implemented in Python using the Flask framework and MySQL database.
 Authors: Matus Bicanovsky, Frantisek Sabol